Changes to the Incentive Fund will be implemented in 2013.

 At the end of every show year, the total number of points earned by Incentive Fund horses is divided into the total amount of money in the Fund for that year.
 This establishes a dollar value for each point.

-That value is then multiplied by the number of points earned by each nominated horse, with 10 percent of the total being paid to the nominator of the stallion for the appropriate breeding year, 10 percent to the nominator of the foal, and the remaining 80 percent paid to the recorded owner of the point-earning horse.
+Each year, the owner of the Incentive Fund-nominated horse (if a competition license has been filed), will receive a check for 70 percent of the horse's earnings.
+The foal nominator will receive 15 percent of the horse's earnings and the horse’s sire nominator will get 15 percent.
 If a point-earning horse is owned by multiple record owners during a year, the premium money awarded to each of the record owners will be in proportion to the points earned during each record ownership period according to AQHA's records.

 Why is my social security number required?
 Are the earnings taxed?